aspose-diagram/Aspose.Diagram-Documentation/german/pythonjava/developer-guide/converting/convert-visio-to-other-files/_index.de.md

 ### **Exportieren in ein XML-Programmierbeispiel**
 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToXML.py" >}}

-## **Export nach XPS**
+## **Exporting to XPS**
-In diesem Artikel wird erläutert, wie Sie eine Microsoft Visio diagram nach XPS exportieren, indem Sie Aspose.Diagram für Python über Java verwenden.
+This article explains how to export a Microsoft Visio diagram to XPS using Aspose.Diagram for Python via Java.
 Verwenden Sie den Konstruktor der Diagram-Klasse, um die diagram-Dateien zu lesen, und die Save-Methode, um diagram in ein beliebiges unterstütztes Bildformat zu exportieren.

-Die Codeausschnitte in diesem Artikel verwenden die folgende diagram als Eingabe.
-Sie können auch andere diagram-Formate (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX oder VSX) verwenden.
+The code snippets in this article takes the diagram below as an input.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX or VSX) as well.

-So exportieren Sie VSD diagram nach XPS:
+To export VSD diagram to XPS:

 1. Erstellen Sie eine Instanz der Klasse Diagram.
-1. Rufen Sie die Save-Methode der Klasse Diagram auf und legen Sie XPS als Ausgabeformat fest.
+1. Call the Diagram class' Save method and set XPS as the output format.

-Das folgende Bild zeigt die XPS-Ausgabedatei.
+Das folgende Bild zeigt die Ausgabedatei XPS.

-### **Exportieren nach XPS Programmierbeispiel**
+### **Exporting to XPS Programming Sample**
 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToXPS.py" >}}

-## **Exportieren einer Diagram in SVG**
+## **Exporting a Diagram to SVG**
-In diesem Artikel wird erläutert, wie Sie eine Microsoft Visio diagram in SVG (Scalable Vector Graphics) exportieren, indem Sie Aspose.Diagram für Python über Java verwenden.
+This article explains how to export a Microsoft Visio diagram to SVG (Scalable Vector Graphics) using Aspose.Diagram for Python via Java.

 Verwenden Sie den Konstruktor der Diagram-Klasse, um die diagram-Dateien zu lesen, und die Save-Methode, um diagram in ein beliebiges unterstütztes Bildformat zu exportieren.

-Führen Sie die folgenden Schritte aus, um VSD diagram in SVG zu exportieren:
+To export VSD diagram to SVG, perform the following steps:

 1. Erstellen Sie eine Instanz der Klasse Diagram.
-1. Rufen Sie die Save-Methode der Klasse auf und legen Sie SVG als Exportformat fest.
+1. Call the class' Save method and set SVG as the export format.

-### **Exportieren von Diagram in das SVG-Programmierbeispiel**
+### **Exporting Diagram to SVG Programming Sample**
-Die Codebeispiele zeigen, wie ein diagram mithilfe von Java in SVG exportiert wird.
+The code samples show how to export a diagram to SVG using Java.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToSVG.py" >}}

-## **Exportieren einer Diagram in XAML**
+## **Exporting a Diagram to XAML**
-In diesem Artikel wird erläutert, wie Sie eine Microsoft Visio diagram in XAML (Extensible Application Markup Language) exportieren, indem Sie Aspose.Diagram für Python über Java verwenden.
+This article explains how to export a Microsoft Visio diagram to XAML (Extensible Application Markup Language) using Aspose.Diagram for Python via Java.

 Verwenden Sie den Konstruktor der Diagram-Klasse, um die diagram-Dateien zu lesen, und die Save-Methode, um diagram in ein beliebiges unterstütztes Bildformat zu exportieren.

 So exportieren Sie eine VSD diagram in XAML:

 1. Erstellen Sie eine Instanz der Klasse Diagram.
-1. Rufen Sie die Save-Methode der Klasse auf und legen Sie XAML als Exportformat fest.
+1. Call the class' Save method and set XAML as the export format.

-### **Exportieren in das XAML-Programmierbeispiel**
+### **Exporting to XAML Programming Sample**
-Das Codebeispiel zeigt, wie ein diagram mithilfe von Java in XAML exportiert wird.
+The code sample show how to export a diagram to XAML using Java.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToXAML.py" >}}